Kyriakos Matsis

 Kyriakos Matsis (Κυριάκος Μάτσης) (23 January 1926 - 19 November 1958) was a Greek Cypriot guerrilla and member of EOKA (Ethniki Organosis Kyprion Agoniston).

 Early life

 Matsis was born in Palaichori Morphou, Cyprus.
 He received his secondary education at the Famagusta gymnasium and, in 1946, enrolled at the University of Thessaloniki in Greece, from which he obtained his agricultural studies degree.
 During the years of the Greek Civil War, Matsis traveled in various Greek Army encampments to support the nationalist side.
 In 1948, he testified as a defence witness in the trial of Yannakis Drousiotis, a Cypriot communist captured by the Army, stating in court that the defendant's motives were "pure" and "not traitorous."
 Drousiotis was sentenced to death by firing squad but was eventually not executed and survived the war.

 EOKA

-Matsis, along with his uncle George Matsis, joined EOKA in 1955, soon after the organisation was established by George Grivas, a Greek Cypriot general of the Greek Army, and started armed operations against the British colonial authorities.
-EOKA was considered a terrorist organisation and all its members terrorists by the authorities.
+Matsis, along with his uncle George Matsis, joined EOKA in 1955, soon after the organisation was established by George Grivas, a Greek Cypriot Colonel of the Greek Army, and started armed operations against the British colonial authorities.